-After restructuring, Amazon’s Game Studios partners with Athlon Games on “Lord of the Rings” title – TechCrunch
+After restructuring, Amazon’s Game Studios partners with Athlon Games on ‘Lord of the Rings’ title – TechCrunch

 “We’re committed to bringing customers games of the highest quality, both with our own original IP as well as beloved cultural pillars like The Lord of the Rings,” said Christoph Hartmann, VP, Amazon Game Studios, in a statement.
 “Tolkien’s Middle-earth is one of the richest fictional worlds in history, and it gives our team of experienced MMO developers — from the same studio developing New World — tremendous opportunity to play and create.
 We have a strong leadership team in place to helm this new project, and we’re actively growing our team to help build this incredible experience.”

-This will mark the second launch of a console game from Amazon Game Studios, which released The Grand Tour Game last year for PlayStation and Xbox — and also recently completed a test for its massively multiplayer online title, New World, which is set in an alternate 17th Century timeline.
+This will mark the second launch of a console game from Amazon Game Studios, which released The Grand Tour Game last year for PlayStation and Xbox — and also recently completed a test for its massively multiplayer online title, New World, which is set in an alternate 17th century timeline.

-The new Middle Earth game isn’t Amazon’s only “Lord of the Rings” title coming out.
+The new Middle-earth game isn’t Amazon’s only “Lord of the Rings” title coming out.
 The company’s film and television division, Amazon Studios, is developing a new Amazon Original series based on the work of J.R.R.
 Tolkien.

 The series will be a prequel focusing on the history that led to the events in the original Tolkien trilogy, according to the website Den of Geek.